Effect of insulator end cap thickness on time-dependent Hartmann flow in a rotating mirror: Solving the MHD model: Theory and analysis

 The lowest order equations correspond to the equilibrium: $p = p_0, \rho = \rho_0, \boldsymbol{B} = \boldsymbol{B}_0,$ and $\boldsymbol{u} = 0$, and time-dependent quantities arise only at first order.
 The plasma satisfies~\eqref{eqn:ideal-MHD-continuity}-\eqref{eqn:div-B} which, using the orderings defined in~\eqref{eqn:orderings-1}-\eqref{eqn:orderings-2} for a shallow-channel case with dominant azimuthal plasma flow and magnetic fields, can be reduced to a set of coupled one-dimensional partial differential equations

-where $u_{y} = u_{y}(z)$, and $B_{y} = B_{y}(z)$, and the external forcing term $F_y = F_0 (1 - \exp(-c_0 t))$.
+subject to time-dependent boundary conditions on the insulator-plasma interface.
+The flow $u_{y} = u_{y}(z)$, and field $B_{y} = B_{y}(z)$, and the external forcing term $F_y = F_0 (1 - \exp(-c_0 t))$.
 Note that the form of the forcing function is chosen to be similar to that of the start-up stage of a rotating mirror.
 The forcing and external fields $E_{\mathrm{v}}, B_{\mathrm{v}}$ are generated by discharging a voltage source, typically an array of capacitors and therefore have the same time evolution, \textit{i.e.}, $(1-\exp(-c_0t))$.
 For simplicity, we assume that the electrical properties of the plasma do not change during operation.

 Coupled equations~\eqref{eqn:ideal-MHD-momentum1} and~\eqref{eqn:ideal-MHD-induction2} describe the evolution of the azimuthal plasma flow and magnetic field, while~\eqref{eqn:Ohms-law-1} determines the electric field.
 We also introduce a new dimensionless parameter, the Hartmann number, defined as $\mathrm{Ha} \equiv \sqrt{\mathrm{Re}\mathrm{Rm}}$, which will be used in the subsequent analysis.
 To further understand this model, we numerically solve it and provide analysis of the solution in the next section.